-Check out the winners of our previous Youth Philanthropy Contests!
-All winners received a $1,000 grant to implement their projects!
+Check out a couple of the past winners of our Youth Philanthropy Contests!
+All winners received grants of up to $1,000 to help implement their projects!

 Jessica Janssen Youth Philanthropy Award